wunderio/drupal-ping/README.md

 }
 ```

-Then install the composer package as usual with
+Then install the composer package as usual with:

 ```
 composer require wunderio/drupal-ping:^2.0
 ```

+## v2.0

+Breaking Changes!

+- `composer.json`: `extra`: `dropin-paths` has a syntax!
+- `settings.php`: Elasticsearch has additional syntax for testing.
+See below.

 ## Usage

-* One can visit `/_ping.php` to get a status.
+* One can visit `/_ping.php` to get a status
-* In case of an error, whole checks status table is printed
-* By using `?debug` query, one can get status check status table, and time profiling table.
+* By using `?debug=hash` query, one can get status check status table, and time profiling table.
+The `hash` is 4 first letters of the salt in `settings.php`.
+* Find slow checks and checks errors in logs.

 ## Checks